 The Hot Springs State Park Bathhouse has two different pools with temperatures around 104 degrees Fahrenheit, as well as outdoor cooling ponds connected by the aforementioned wooden plank pathway.
 The outdoor pool at 104 degrees Fahrenheit has cement benches for sitting.

 One thing you will notice, as you enjoy a soak surrounded by travertine mineral deposits, is the cleanliness of the park.
-Be sure you and your family make an effort to help maintain the park’s cleanliness for future visitors.
+Be sure you and your group make an effort to help maintain the park’s cleanliness for future visitors.

 Things to Bring: